MythBusters (2005 season): Cement Mix-Up

-Initially the team only intended to test the scenario of explosives being used to clean a relatively thin layer of concrete from the inside of a truck.
+Initially, the team intended to test only the scenario of explosives being used to clean a relatively thin layer of concrete from the inside of a truck.
 Due to a mishap when the truck was being collected, however, it was filled almost to the top with concrete, rather than just with the thin layer that the team wanted.
-Adam therefore suggested splitting this myth into two sub-myths, the original one of cleaning a thin layer out of a truck (for which the team had to obtain a second truck), and another one involving a driver using explosives in what would presumably be a desperate attempt to remove a massive, solidified slab of concrete from the truck.
+Adam therefore suggested splitting this myth into two sub-myths: the original one of cleaning a thin layer out of a truck (for which the team had to obtain a second truck), and another one involving a driver using explosives in what would presumably be a desperate attempt to remove a massive solidified slab of concrete from the truck.